Lundalogik/LimeBootstrapAppStore/activityweb/README.md

 The No.1 activity goal measurement tool!

 Do you have a problem with following your sales activity and goals?
-Don´t you worry, Lundalogik has came up with a solution of seeing your activity progress towards your goals at one glance.
+Dont you worry, Lundalogik has came up with a solution of seeing your activity progress towards your goals at one glance.
 Activityweb app draws your activity goals and done activities into one simple spiderweb chart.

 Proevolutionize your sales!